tomjkidd/elm-multiway-tree-zipper/README.md

 There will be more examples to come, but this is meant as a library to solve a piece of the puzzle, which will be used with others to create a Tree UI control

+# Useful commands
+    npm install elm -g
+    npm install elm-test -g
+    elm-test TestRunner.elm -c elm-make.cmd

+The commands do the following:
+* Install elm (version 0.16 is what I'm using)
+* Install elm-test
+* Run elm-test pointing at elm-make.cmd instead of just elm-make because it doesn't work for windows.